PPPPParadise/Danone-international-label-advanced-forecast/README.md

 .
 |-- README.md           # code description and user guide
 |-- requirements.txt    # Python libraries used
-|-- config              # Configs, for example data folder path.
+|-- cfg                 # Configs, for example data folder path.
-|-- main                # Main function used to trigger the script
+|-- run                 # Main function used to trigger the script
 |   |-- src             # Functions  used in the controllers
 |-- data                # data storage folder
 |-- temp                # folder used to save temporary files